EvictionLab/addressr/README.md

 - `directions` for N, S, E, W, NE, NW, SE, and SW
 - `numbered_street_name` for ordinal street names like 1st, 2nd, or 3rd
   St.
-- `all_street_ends` and `official_street_ends` are derived from the
+- `all_street_suffix` and `official_street_suffix` are derived primarily
-  [USPS’s list of officially accepted street endings](https://pe.usps.com/text/pub28/28apc_002.htm).
+  from the [USPS’s list of officially accepted street endings](https://pe.usps.com/text/pub28/28apc_002.htm).
 Both contain the same abbreviated values.
 For the code behind this chunk, see `data-raw/address_abbreviations.R`.
-  - `all_street_ends` contains all accepted spellings of the street ending (one-to-many).
+  - `all_street_suffix` contains all accepted spellings of the street suffix (one-to-many).
 Good for catching varied spellings of street endings and reducing them to a common abbreviation.
-  - `official_street_ends` contains only the official spellings of the un-abbreviated street ending (one-to-one).
+  - `official_street_suffix` contains only the official spellings of the un-abbreviated street suffix (one-to-one).
 Good for expanding abbreviated street endings to a common spelling.

 Planned future additions: Commonly abbreviated street names (MLK Jr